astramieri/azure-data-engineering-udemy/docs/module_3/dedicated_sql_pool.md

 ## Hash Distribution tables vs Round-Robin Distribution tables

-A distributed table appears as a single table, but the rows are actually stored across 60 distributions.
+A distributed table appears as a single table, but the rows are actually **stored across 60 distributions**.
 The rows are distributed with a hash or round-robin algorithm.

 **Hash-distribution** improves query performance on large fact tables. **Round-robin distribution** is useful for improving loading speed.
 These design choices have a significant effect on improving query and loading performance.